user profile avatar

 Bio

-I plan to study Finance or Sports Marketing at Western Carolina University.
+I plan to study Business at Western Carolina University.
 I’ve played soccer since I was four and have been on my high school team all four years, serving as captain.
 Sports have taught me leadership, discipline, and resilience skills I’ll carry into my career.
 As the grandson of an Air Force veteran and retired firefighter on my mother’s side, and a Navy veteran on my father’s side, I have a deep respect for the service and dedication of both my grandfathers.
 Their example has inspired me to approach my own goals with commitment, integrity, and perseverance.
 In Finance, I’m interested in helping individuals or companies make smart financial decisions.
 If I choose Sports Marketing, I’d like to work with teams or brands to build partnerships and promote events, allowing me to combine my business interests with my passion for sports.
 I’ve faced major challenges to get where I am.
 I was diagnosed with Immune Thrombocytopenic Purpura (ITP), a rare blood disorder, as well as Hashimoto’s hyperthyroidism and celiac disease.
 These conditions required years of medical monitoring and daily management.
 I also have dyslexia and received reading support throughout elementary and middle school.
 By high school, I had developed the skills to succeed independently and no longer needed an IEP.
 Despite these obstacles, I’ve remained an honors student, played soccer, golf, and snowboarded, all while working part-time since age 15.
 These experiences have shaped my strong work ethic, perseverance, and drive to succeed.

 Education